holochain-open-dev/holochain-client-csharp/README.md

  | ZomeReturnHash       | The ActionHash returned from a zome call (if it returned one, is null if not).
  | KeyValuePair         | Contains all of the data returned from the zome call in a simple Dictionary keyvalue pair.
 The conductor for some reason returns a complex nested structure so is difficult and tedious to get to all the data needed or to quickly view all of it at once.
  | KeyValuePairAsString | Contains the same data from KeyValuePair but formatted as a simple string, which can be used for logging, displaying, etc.
  | Entry                | The entry dictionary containing the actual user data (after it has been processed/decoded) retrived from the zome call.
 This is the property that will be most valuable to the caller.
+This also now includes a EntryDataObject property containing a dynamic data object that is mapped to the dictionary using the optional type passed into the [CallZomeFunctionAsync](#callzomefunctionasync) method.
  | RawBinaryData        | The raw binary data returned from the Holochain conductor.                                                                                                                                                  |
  | RawJSONData          | The raw JSON data returned from the Holochain conductor.                                                                                                                                                    |
  | WebSocketResult      | Contains more detailed technical information of the underlying websocket.
 This includes the number of bytes received, whether the message was fully received & whether the message is UTF-8 or binary.
 Please [see here](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets.websocketreceiveresult?view=netframework-4.8) for more info. |